SAP-samples/ui5-typescript-walkthrough/steps/10/README.md

 ### Conventions

--   The descriptor file is named `manifest` and stored as JSON file.
+-   The manifest file is named `manifest` and stored as JSON file.

--   The descriptor file is located in the `webapp` folder.
+-   The manifest file is located in the `webapp` folder.

 -   Use translatable texts for the title and the description of the app.